nrkno/sofie-quantel-gateway/README.md

     /kill/me/if/you/are/sure

 This will wait 5 seconds and then initiate web server and Quantel connection shutdown.
+If the application is running in a docker container with automatic restart enabled, the server will restart.

+### Watchdog

-If the application is running in a docker container with automatic restart enabled,
+The server includes a watchdog that monitors whether the gateway is healthy every 60 seconds or an interval configured with the watchdog command line parameter.
+If the watchdog fails to connect to the `/` endpoint three times in a row, the gateway will initiate a shutdown.
+If the application is running in a docker container with automatic restart enabled, it will then restart.

 ## License